 Inspired by enthusiasm surrounding the recent Okanagan Zone Theatre Festival (held at the Frank Venables Theatre), we have decided to up our game.
-For the first time, SOAP will endeavor to present three-plays during its 2-16-17 season:
+For the first time, SOAP will present three plays during its 2016-17 season:

 Fall: Boeing-Boeing is a classic farce written by the French playwright Marc Camoletti.

 It’s the 1960s, and swinging bachelor Bernard couldn't be happier: a flat in Paris and three gorgeous stewardesses all engaged to him without knowing about each other.
 But Bernard’s perfect life gets bumpy when his friend Robert comes to stay and a new and speedier Boeing jet throws off all of his careful planning.
 Soon all three stewardesses are in town simultaneously, timid Robert is forgetting which lies to tell to whom, and catastrophe looms.

 Winter: Don't Dress for Dinner is a 2-act play, also by French playwright Marc Camoletti, and is somewhat of a sequel to Boeing-Boeing.